-It is also important to note that SSDI helps bridge the gap between the time you suffer an impairment that prevents you from working and the date you can draw Social Security retirement benefits.
 Because of the nature of the program, the SSA requires you to work long enough to earn a certain number of work credits based on your age.
 Both you and your spouse will need to have sufficient individual work histories to qualify for SSDI benefits.

-What If We Do Not Qualify for SSDI?
+What if We Do Not Qualify for SSDI?

 If your spouse qualifies for SSDI but you lack the necessary work history—but you meet the other program qualifications—it may be possible to get approval for SSI if you meet the income and resources guidelines.
 Our attorneys can determine if you qualify in this situation.

 What Our Disability Lawyers Can Do to Help

 The disability lawyers at Berger and Green can help you determine if you and your spouse both qualify for benefits.
 We will take a detailed look at your work history and financial information to check if your family qualifies for monthly benefits from SSI or SSDI.